tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 # Staking V2 New Migration Path

+- See the PR for the code changes here: https://github.com/Kwenta/token/pull/232

 ## Intro

 The old staking V2 migration path did not allow the migration of V1 escrowed $KWENTA, only liquid $KWENTA.
 Unfortunately the attempt to account for V1 escrow in the V2 contracts without migrating exposed a vulnerability, and a new migration path was devised.